debraville7/Bike-Sharing-Analysis/README.md

 # Bike Sharing Analysis

-# Problem Statement
-This project seeks to investigate how temporal features and weather conditions affect the number of bike sharing demand, aiming to uncover meaningful insights that can inform operational strategies and improve service responsiveness.

-# Introduction
+# Description
 This project focuses on analyzing bike sharing data from Capital Bikeshare in Washington, D.C., USA, for the period between January 1, 2011, and December 31, 2012.
 The data is aggregated on an hourly basis.
 This means that no initial and final locations of the individual rides are available, but only the total number of rides per hour.
 Nevertheless, additional meteorological information is available in the data, which could serve as a driving factor for identifying the total number of requests for a specific time frame (bad weather conditions could have a substantial impact on bike sharing demand)

+# Problem Statement
+This project seeks to investigate how temporal features and weather conditions affect the number of bike sharing demand, aiming to uncover meaningful insights that can inform operational strategies and improve service responsiveness.

 # Dataset